AyushVishwakarma19/Missing-Children-DNA-Analysis/README.md

 Analyzing DNA matches to help identify missing children using structured profiling and data visualization.

 ## Project Overview
 This project focuses on DNA profiling to identify missing children by analyzing genetic similarities.
-Using Python (Jupyter Notebook) for data analysis and Power BI for visualization, this project provides insights into potential familial relationships based on genetic markers.
+Using Python (Jupyter Notebook) for data analysis, this project provides insights into potential familial relationships based on genetic markers.

 ## Dataset Information
 The dataset consists of synthetic DNA profile data with the following attributes: